ragingwind/mobile-chromeapp-starter-kit/readme.md

 ## Known Issues

-- Tested on Mac OSX with android and chrome except ios
+- Tested on Mac OSX with Android and chrome except ios
 - Some of files should be removed before build manually.
 For example `manifest.json`, `.gz`
 - All of features of Polymer Starter Kit has not been tested yet
+- Failed to route `home` at starting the application on Android's emulator/device
 # License

 MIT @[Jimmy Moon](http://ragingwind.me)